 If you’re looking for new ideas, check out this list of scrumptious dishes to accompany the main course.
 You’ll want to save these recipes for future use!
 Some of these Thanksgiving side dish recipes can be prepared ahead and frozen or refrigerated for up to two days.

 Vegetable Thanksgiving Side Dishes

 Thanksgiving tables tend to be loaded with rich, heavy dishes, so lighter fare can be a healthy and much-appreciated balance.
 Find a way to work vegetables into the cooking process.
 For example, broccoli can be cooked on the grill, roasted until soft, or stir-fried.
-Roasted Brussels sprouts are delicious pan-fried, sauteed in butter, or steamed in an Instant Pot.
+Roasted Brussel sprouts are delicious pan-fried, sautéed in butter, or steamed in an Instant Pot.

 A roasted cauliflower side dish can be as simple as dicing up some fresh florets and roasting them in the oven until tender.
 Alternately, you can make cream of cauliflower soup by blending cooked cauliflower with broth, salt, pepper, and garlic powder.
 Add a little heavy cream for extra flavor.
 Transfer the mixture to a saucepan and heat until simmering.

 Green beans are a Thanksgiving meal staple and work well prepped the day before to save time.
 You can roast them in olive oil and toss them with roasted almonds, crushed croutons, and parmesan cheese.
 A traditional green bean casserole is always a favorite, but the more adventurous cook might stir-fry the beans with olive oil and crushed garlic.
 Brussel sprouts can fill in for green beans if you prefer.